 It’s not too late to plant seeds and still get a bumper crop this summer.
 Herbs such as mint (add to homemade lemonade) and basil (for homemade pizza) are super easy to grow.
 If children want to try flowers, a pack of forget me not seeds is a good starter.
 They can be grown throughout summer and into September.
 It will soon be time to plant spring bulbs too, which helps them learn about the growing seasons.

-On rainy days when the garden is no longer an option, have some crafts up your sleeve.
+When the garden is no longer an option, have some crafts up your sleeve.
 Here you’ll find hundreds of ideas by our very own Nanny Anita to inspire children of all ages, so you can keep the kids entertained this summer for hours on end, even on the rainest of days.

-Make your staycation as memorable as any family holiday.
+Make your summer holidays as memorable as any family holiday.
 These are times to treasure.